Risk Management

 Risk Management Framework and Culture

-Fubon Financial Holdings has built a robust risk management organizational structure that includes the board of directors, Audit Committee, Risk Management Committee, Personal Information Protection Committee, Chief Risk Officer and Risk Management Division.
-The Chief Risk Officer is responsible for managing all risk management affairs and supervising the Risk Management Division’s independent implementation of risk management.
+Fubon Financial Holdings has built a robust risk management organizational structure that includes the board of directors, Audit and Risk Management Committee, Risk Management Executive Committee, Personal Information Protection Committee, chief risk officer and Risk Management Division.
+The chief risk officer is responsible for managing all risk management affairs and supervising the Risk Management Division’s independent implementation of risk management.

 Enterprise Risk Management (ERM) Model and Three Lines of Defense